PowerMizzou - Tiger Tip-Off Preview: Texas A&M

 Tiger Tip-Off Preview: Texas A&M

 Missouri almost always bounces back after a loss.
-The team has dropped consecutive games just once this season, falling against Texas A&M and LSU.
-Even then, the Tigers stepped up their play, going from an 18-point deficit against the Aggies to a nine-point loss against the Tigers.
+The team has dropped consecutive games just once this season, falling against Texas A&M and Florida.
+Even then, the Tigers stepped up their play, going from an 18-point deficit against the Aggies to a nine-point loss against the Gators.

 Mizzou will look to avoid another two-game skid when it hosts Texas A&M this weekend.
 Coming off an 89-56 loss at Auburn on Tuesday, the team knows it has to respond.